Sleep paralysis sucks, and it’s not something I’d wish upon my worst enemy.

 Sleep paralysis can, however, be treated by making changes that improve sleeping habits and by eliminating or mitigating SP’s risk factors.

-As someone who has experienced chronic, frequent sleep paralysis and has now lived more than three years without an episode, I am living proof that this condition can be bested.
+As someone who has experienced chronic, frequent sleep paralysis and has now lived more than five years without an episode, I am living proof that this condition can be bested.
 So, buckle up and get ready to tackle this beast on your own terms.

 I was 14-years young and going into ninth grade when I first experienced sleep paralysis.
 At the time, I had no idea what it was, and it caused me to heavily question my belief in ghosts and the spirit world.
 The experience just felt so real.